The Role of the Ballroom Dancers’ Federation and Benefits of Membership

 The original raison d’être is still very much in evidence today.
 This takes the form of delegates who attend British Dance Council meetings to represent the interests of BDF members and generally nurture the well-being of the competition side of the business.
 This includes a seat on the influential International Professional Affairs Committee as well as the main Board of Directors.
 In addition, BDF delegates can make proposals to be forwarded by the BDC to the World Dance Council on such matters as rule changes etc.

 Biennially the BDF organises the International Congress that takes place during the British Open Championships in May.
 This employs Lecturers with a vast range of knowledge, who lecture to a very appreciative audience comprised of dancers from the four corners of the globe.
 Of particular benefit to BDF members is that for the past few years entry has been free of charge for both days of the Congress for members of two years or more standing.

 The BDF, although predominantly concerned with Professionals, recognises the importance of nurturing the talent of young dancers.
 The earlier they can be made aware of, and gain an understanding of, the important principles of Ballroom and Latin-American dancing, the greater their chances of realising their potential as adults.
-With this in mind the BDF has from time to time organised Youth Training Camps, which have included young couples from the ages of 10 – 20 years.
+With this in mind the BDF has from time to time organised Youth Training Camps and Amateur Training Camps, which have included young couples from the ages of 10 years upwards.

 Organising of Events